p12tic/libsimdpp/README.md

  - AVX512BW is not supported on Clang 4.0 and older.

- - NEON is not supported on Clang 3.3 or older.
+ - NEON armv7 is not supported on Clang 3.3 and older.

+ - NEON aarch64 is not supported on GCC 4.8 and older

  - Altivec on little-endian PPC is not suppported on GCC 5.x and older.